extrange/personal-blog/docs/principles.md

 **Intellectual Stimulation**: Maintaining a constant source of quality intellectual stimulation is a project I have been working on over the years.
 I enjoy finding [ways] to maximize maintaining the state of flow.

+In addition, after watching [The Social Dilemma], I have disable (proprietary) recommendation engines, such as Youtube, or Reddit, via extensions.

 ??? note "Filtering Phone Notifications"

     To balance notifications and distractions, I currently have my phone setup as follows: